Remarks on symmetric fusion categories of low rank in positive characteristic: Introduction

 Even though our results show that the second Adams operation is non-trivial for non-trivial symmetric fusion categories, we note that it is useful for the classification problem but definitely not sufficient on its own, see Remark \ref{Remark on Adams operation}.

 \medbreak This paper is organized as follows.
 A brief introduction to Verlinde categories and the second Adams operation is given in Section \ref{section:preliminaries}.
 Proofs for Theorems \ref{rango p-1/2} and \ref{theo: p-1} are given in Section \ref{section: bounds}.
-In Section \ref{section: Adams operation} we study properties of the second Adams operation, give a formula for it in the Verlinde category, and prove that it is not the identity for non trivial fusion categories.
-Sections \ref{section: rank 3} and \ref{section: rank 4} describe the classification of fusion categories of rank 3 and those of rank 4 with exactly two self dual simple objects, respectively.
-We also say some words about the classification of those of rank 4 where all simple objects are self dual in Section \ref{section: rank 4}.
+In Section \ref{section: Adams operation} we study properties of the second Adams operation, give a formula for it in the Verlinde category, and prove that it is not the identity for non-trivial fusion categories.
+Sections \ref{section: rank 3} and \ref{section: rank 4} describe the classification of fusion categories of rank 3 and those of rank 4 with exactly two self-dual simple objects, respectively.
+We also say some words about the classification of those of rank 4 where all simple objects are self-dual in Section \ref{section: rank 4}.

 \addtocontents{toc}{\SkipTocEntry}